 The law limits the amount you may defer in any tax year.
-For 2022, the limit under all plans of our type is \$20,500.
-For years after 2022, the limit is subject to change each year for cost of living changes.
-If you are also a participant in a plan of an unrelated employer, this limit applies to the amount you defer under both plans.
-The combined limit for unrelated plans is increased if you will be at least age 50 by the end of the year.
-For 2022, the increase will be \$6,500 for a combined limit of \$27,000.
-For years after 2022, the increase is subject to change each year for cost of living changes.
-If you are over the limit, you should request one or both plans to pay any excess to you.
-Only amounts over the limit may be paid to you, but you may choose whether it is paid from one or both plans.
+For 2023, the limit is \$22,500.
+The limit is subject to change each year for cost of living changes.
+If you are also a participant in other 401(k) plans, this limit applies to the total amount you defer under all plans.
+The limit is increased if you will be at least age 50 by the end of the year.
+For 2023, the increase will be \$7,500 for a combined limit of \$30,000.
+The increase is subject to change each year for cost of living changes.
+If you are over the limit, you should request the plan(s) to pay any excess to you.
+Only amounts over the limit may be paid to you, but you may choose whether it is paid from one or more plan(s).
 If you don't have the excess paid to you, it is taxable to you, but stays in the plans to be taxed again later when you receive it.
-Under our plan, you must tell the plan administrator by March 1 of the following year if you want any excess paid to you.
-If excess 401(k) elective deferral contributions are paid to you, any matching contributions made because of those 401(k) elective deferral contributions will be forfeited.
-Excess 401(k) elective deferral contributions paid to you may include Roth elective deferral contributions.
-This will not be treated as a gualified distribution and earnings on returned Roth elective deferral contributions will be treated as regular taxable income.
+Under our plan, you must tell the Plan Administrator by March 1 of the following year if you want any excess paid to you.
+If excess 401(k) elective deferral contributions are paid to you, any matching contributions made because of those 401(k) elective deferral contributions paid to you may include Roth elective deferral contributions.
+This will not be treated as a qualified distribution and earnings on returned Roth elective deferral contributions will be treated as regular taxable income.